Alex Verdugo Player Props: Red Sox vs. Rays

-After going 0-for-2 in his most recent game, Alex Verdugo and the Boston Red Sox face the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Tuesday.
+On Wednesday, Alex Verdugo (coming off going 1-for-4) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rays.
+In his most recent game he had a one-hit showing (1-for-4) against the Rays.

 Alex Verdugo Game Info & Props vs. the Rays